Riwe-Technologies/Stellar/Technical-Architecture.md

 +-------------------------------+
 ```

-Individual farm readings are not submitted one by one.
-Each Acurast oracle cycle aggregates all active farm polygon readings into a Merkle tree.
+Individual farm readings are not submitted one by one as this is ineffective.
+Instaed, each Acurast oracle cycle aggregates all active farm polygon readings into a Merkle tree.
 The Oracle contract stores only the 32-byte root.
 Full leaf data is stored off-chain in our data layer.
 When the backend uses a reading in a claim decision, it passes the reading plus a Merkle proof to the contract.
 The contract verifies the proof against the stored root confirming the reading was part of the verified oracle batch without storing every farm's data on-chain.

 This approach provides three properties.
 Gas efficiency: storing a 32-byte root instead of thousands of readings.
 Auditability: any counterparty can independently verify any specific farm reading by requesting its Merkle proof.
 Tamper evidence: a single altered reading invalidates the Merkle root, making post-hoc data manipulation detectable.